microsoft/griffel/apps/website/docs/react/api/make-static-styles.md

 # makeStaticStyles

-Creates styles attached to a global selector.
+Creates styles with a global selector.
 This is especially useful for CSS resets, for example [normalize.css](https://github.com/necolas/normalize.css/).

 ## Defining styles with objects